LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 }
 ```

+### Questions

 ```
-Question: how to change the above LPhy scripts to use the classic Skyline coalescent?
+1. how to change the above LPhy scripts to use the classic Skyline coalescent?

 Tips: by default all group sizes in SkylineCoalescent function are 1 which is equivalent to the classic skyline coalescent.
 ```